aplteam/Tester2/README.md

 * Notice that the DRY principle (don't repeat yourself) can and should be ignored when it comes to test cases: any test case should read from top to bottom like an independent story that can be understood by itself.

-* It might  be a good idea for _all_ test functions to tidy up in line 1, just in case this test case has failed earlier and left some debris behind.
+* It might  be a good idea for _all_ test functions to tidy up first, just in case this test case has failed earlier and left some debris behind.

 * It's probably a good idea to implement for every fixed bug a separate test case, for bugs tend to make comebacks all the time, and such a test case would celebrate such a comeback.